List of Kamen Rider Wizard characters: Sora Takigawa

 Sora Takigawa (滝川 空, Takigawa Sora), initially credited as a "youth" (青年, seinen), is a hairdresser turned serial killer who murdered and scalped an unknown number of his former clients due to their resemblance to a former girlfriend, whom he killed in a fit of rage after she broke up with him, and was among the Gates that Fueki kidnapped for his Sabbath and turned into Phantoms.
 While Takigawa was turned into the Phantom Gremlin (グレムリン, Guremurin), he retained his original personality, acts on his own whims, and refers to most Phantoms by their Gates' names.
-Motivated by a desire to fight Haruto Soma at his full power and to know Wiseman's full plan, Takigawa secretly provides Soma with additional magic stones through his allies and assists Phoenix in his final battle with Soma before taking Phoenix's place as an observer for other Phantoms to get closer to Wiseman.
+Motivated by a desire to fight Haruto at his full power and to know Wiseman's full plan, Takigawa secretly provides Haruto with additional magic stones through his allies and assists Phoenix in his final battle with Haruto before taking Phoenix's place as an observer for other Phantoms to get closer to Wiseman.
 After gaining Wiseman's trust, Takigawa becomes his right hand.

-Takigawa eventually reveals his unique nature to Soma in an attempt to convince him of their similarities but is disappointed when Soma discovers his history as a human.
-Following this, Takigawa attempts to make himself human again by planting the idea of investigating Sou Fueki into Soma's mind and making several attempts to kidnap Koyomi to retrieve the Philosopher's Stone from her body.
+Takigawa eventually reveals his unique nature to Haruto in an attempt to convince him of their similarities but is disappointed when Haruto discovers his history as a human.
+Following this, Takigawa attempts to make himself human again by planting the idea of investigating Fueki into Haruto's mind and making several attempts to kidnap Koyomi to retrieve the Philosopher's Stone from her body.
 When Kosuke Nito foils Fueki's second Sabbath, Takigawa tricks the latter into weakening himself before killing him to extract the Philosopher's Stone from Koyomi and absorb it.
 However, he inadvertently evolves his Phantom form and resolves to amass more magical energy through senseless death and destruction, leading Haruto to confirm that Takigawa had since abandoned his humanity prior to the Sabbath.
 The latter is ultimately defeated by Kamen Rider Wizard, who removes the Philosopher's Stone from Takigawa before killing him.

-In his Phantom form, Takigawa wields the twin scissor-like Rapture (ラプチャー, Rapuchā) swords and possesses superhuman speed.
+In his Phantom form, Takigawa dual wields the twin scissor-like Rapture (ラプチャー, Rapuchā) swords and possesses superhuman speed.

 Sora Takigawa is portrayed by Takahisa Maeyama (前山 剛久, Maeyama Takahisa).